 Of course, don’t focus so much on paying off debts that your retirement contributions suffer.
 Find a balance between debt repayment and saving money.

-When you retire, chances are you'll have less income to live off of.
-If you're used to eating takeout every night or taking pricey vacations abroad every year, you need to adjust your mindset come retirement.
-Otherwise, you might come up short on savings.
+When you retire, chances are you’ll have less income to live off of.
+Consider downsizing expensive habits, such as eating out daily or taking frequent, pricey vacations, to help your savings last longer, otherwise you might come up short.

 Even if you live a relatively safe lifestyle, you need to plan for the unexpected.
 A car accident, medical emergency or other unfortunate happenstance can derail your finances.
 Plan for the worst, and save up an emergency fund with three to six months of living expenses.